Reninoma

 Abstract

 Reninoma is a rare cause of renin-induced hypertension commonly seen in young adults and adolescents.
 Here, we describe a case of reninoma presenting with hypertension in the young.
 Further investigation revealed elevated renin and aldosterone levels.
-Computed tomography (CT) of the kidneys showed a right-sided renal mass.
+Computed tomography of the kidneys showed a right-sided renal mass.
 A diagnosis of reninoma was made, and the patient underwent nephron-sparing surgery, which rendered her normotensive post-operatively.

 Downloads